redfish-dev/redfish-dev.github.io/_posts/2021-12-06-Serialized.md

 I had a request to see all sales orders where a serialized inventory item was shipped.
 The client wanted to see the serial numbers shipped by Sales Order.

-You can add any field you want to see such as item desciption, quantity, etc.
+You can add any field you want to see such as item description, quantity, etc.

-We must first join an Item Fullfilment to Inventory Assignment and then to an Inventory Number.
+We must first join an Item Fulfillment to Inventory Assignment and then to an Inventory Number.

-From the Fullfilemnt Line Items we can get to the sales order it was 'createdfrom'.
+From the Fulfillment Line Items we can get to the sales order it was ‘createdfrom’.

 {% highlight sql %}